Somalia: Religion

 According to the Pew Research Center, 99.8% of Somalia's population is Muslim.
 The majority belong to the Sunni branch of Islam and the Shafi'i school of Islamic jurisprudence.
 Sufism, the mystical sect of Islam, is also well established, with many local jama'a (zawiya) or congregations of the various tariiqa or Sufi orders.
 The constitution of Somalia likewise defines Islam as the state religion of the Federal Republic of Somalia, and Islamic sharia law as the basic source for national legislation.
 It also stipulates that no law that is inconsistent with the basic tenets of Shari'a can be enacted.

-Islam entered the region very early on, as a group of persecuted Muslims had sought refuge across the Red Sea in the Horn of Africa at the urging of the Islamic prophet Muhammad.
-Islam may thus have been introduced into Somalia well before the faith even took root in its place of origin.

-In addition, the Somali community has produced numerous notable Islamic sheikhs and clerics over the centuries, many of whom have significantly shaped the course of Muslim learning and practice in the Horn of Africa, the Arabian Peninsula, and well beyond.
-Among these Islamic scholars is the 14th-century Somali theologian and jurist Uthman bin Ali Zayla'i of Zeila, who wrote the single most authoritative text on the Hanafi school of Islam, consisting of four volumes known as the Tabayin al-Haqa'iq li Sharh Kanz al-Daqa'iq.

 Christianity is a minority religion in Somalia, with adherents representing less than 0.1% of the population in 2010 according to the Pew Research Center.
+The number of Christians in Somalia is estimated at 1,000 people.
 There is one Catholic diocese for the whole country, the Diocese of Mogadishu, which estimates that there were only about one hundred Catholic practitioners in 2004.

 In 1913, during the early part of the colonial era, there were virtually no Christians in the Somali territories, with only about 100–200 followers coming from the schools and orphanages of the few Catholic missions in the British Somaliland protectorate.
 There were also no known Catholic missions in Italian Somaliland during the same period.
 In the 1970s, during the reign of Somalia's then Marxist government, church-run schools were closed and missionaries sent home.
 There has been no archbishop in the country since 1989, and the cathedral in Mogadishu was severely damaged during the civil war.
 In December 2013, the Ministry of Justice and Religious Affairs also released a directive prohibiting the celebration of Christian festivities in the country.

 According to the Pew Research Center, less than 0.1% of Somalia's population in 2010 were adherents of folk religions.
 These mainly consisted of some non-Somali ethnic minority groups in the southern parts of the country, who practice animism.
 In the case of the Bantu, these religious traditions were inherited from their ancestors in Southeast Africa.